 -

-Can use wind and precipitation sensors to automatically retract and reopen.
+Can use wind, motion, and precipitation sensors to automatically retract and reopen.

 -

-Timers, remotes, and mobile apps can be used to manage awnings.
+Timers, remotes, and mobile apps can be used to manage motorized retractable shade canopies and awnings.

 |